omkar-vitb/SAFAL-MESS-BEVERAGE-SERVER/README.md

            6.Staff can refill beverage anytime.
            7. staff and also check remaining beverage levels.

-HOW TO RUN: 1.Install python 3
+STEPS TO INSTALL AND RUN: 1.Install python 3
             2.save file as MESS_PROJECT.py
             3.Run the program using : python MESS_PROJECT.py

-INPUT REQUIRED: 1.In starting Mess staff must enter the quantity of milk,coffee and tea.
+INSTRUCTIONS FOR TESTING: 1.In starting Mess staff must enter the quantity of milk,coffee and tea.
 If they dont want to put any particular beverage they can simply                              enter 0.
                 2.Students choose their mess allotment.
                 3.studnets then choose their beverage that they want to take.
                 4.Staff have the options to choose refill to add beverages in the current stock.